hpc-uk/archer-benchmarks/reports/initial_comp/index.md

 <img src="img/CASTEP_DNA_perf.png" />

-Figure 2: Performance of the large DNA benchmark as a function of number of nodes.
+<a id="fig2"></a>Figure 2: Performance of the large DNA benchmark as a function of number of nodes.

 The performance of this benchmark depends critically on the performance of MPI collective operations over the interconnect and we can see that ARCHER performs much better than Cirrus at all core counts and this improvement increases as the core count increases.
 We plan further investigations to understand what causes this difference in performance as there are a range possible reasons (interconnect topology, interconnect performance, MPI library performance, contention for interconnect bandwidth, etc.).
 We will report the results of these investigations in a future update to this paper.